great-expectations/great_expectations/docs/how_to_guides/configuring_datasources/how_to_configure_a_pandas_s3_datasource.rst

           class_name: PandasDataset
           module_name: great_expectations.dataset

+    Update the configuration of the ``assets:`` section to reflect your project's data storage system.
+There is no limit on the number of data assets, but you should only keep the ones that are actually used in the configuration file (i.e., delete the unused ones from the above template and/or add as many as needed for your project).

     In the above YAML code snippet, all relative indentations should be two characters wide.
 In addition, while the order of data sources in the ``great_expectations/great_expectations.yml`` configuration file does not matter, the indentations of all data source sections must be the same.
 In other words, if there are multiple data sources, their names must line up: